mirkomarras/dl-master-voices/README.md

 |  VGGVox-Vector    |      [Link]()              |    |
 |  ResNet34Vox-Vector    |       [Link]()             |   |
 |  ResNet50Vox-Vector    |      [Link]()              |    |

+If you wish to use pre-trained models, download them into the corresponding subfolder in ```./models```.

 ### Step 3: Train a Generative Adversarial Network (GAN)